Understanding How University Guidelines Address Privacy and Security Issues of Generative AI in Academic Settings: Discussion

 However, disparities in student and instructor preparedness---particularly between technical and non-technical disciplines~\cite{ ali2025-cse25, elrayah-ijcc23}---undermine consistent privacy and security awareness and enforcement.
-Though privacy and security policies can be complicated to understand in a GenAI guideline due to its technical nature, our findings in \S~\ref{ss:rq1} show that universities use analogies and to help stakeholders make sense of emerging GenAI technologies, which can be further adapted for privacy and security communication.
-For example, NUS and UofT effectively communicate the level of appropriate use of GenAI services in the teaching and learning context by drawing analogies between using GenAI and \textit{``using calculators''} or \textit{``consulting peers''}.
-This approach situates the new technology in ``a familiar historical and socio-technical context'', understood as a linear development of pedagogical methods~\cite{Schwarz-Plaschg_2018}.
+Our additional analysis shows that guidelines we analyzed require college-level comprehension, with regional variations: lower average Flesch reading ease scores~\cite{farr1951simplification} (more difficult) are found for North American guidelines (27.2) than those from Europe (38.3) and Asia (33.7) in Table~\ref{tab:policies}.
+Though privacy and security policies can be complicated to understand in a GenAI guideline due to its technical nature, our findings in \S~\ref{ss:rq1-2} show that universities use analogies to help stakeholders make sense of emerging GenAI technologies, which can be further adapted for privacy and security communication.
+For example, NUS and UofT effectively communicate the level of appropriate use of GenAI services in the teaching and learning context by drawing analogies between using GenAI and \textit{``using calculators''} or \textit{``consulting peers.''} This approach situates the new technology in \textit{``a familiar historical and socio-technical context,''} understood as a linear development of pedagogical methods~\cite{Schwarz-Plaschg_2018}.

 In the same manner, analogies can be developed to improve the accessibility of otherwise abstract and technical jargon-laden data privacy and security measures to support students, staff and researchers in making optimal privacy and security protection decisions~\cite{chen-chi24}.
-For example, helping people understand how their personal data can be \textit{``unlearned''} by GenAI models as a new approach to exercise their privacy rights~\cite{bourtoule-sp21}.
+For example, guidelines could help people understand how their personal data can be \textit{``unlearned''} by GenAI models as a new approach to exercise their privacy rights~\cite{bourtoule-sp21}.
 In addition, examples such as template syllabi (e.g., from UM-Ann Arbor) and sensitive data types are observed as another starting point for university guidelines to clarify complex privacy and security concepts (\S~\ref{ss:rq1} and \S~\ref{ss:rq2}).
 Continuous professional development remains crucial to the cause: universities should provide flexible communications and training, including micro-training for data privacy embedded in the interaction with university-licensed GenAI~\cite{shamir-pde22, chaipidech-ceai22}.
-Example user prompts can also be provided to improve privacy and security together with productivity in GenAI interaction~\cite{zamfirescu-chi23}.
+Example user prompts can also be provided to improve privacy and security alongside productivity in GenAI interaction~\cite{zamfirescu-chi23}.